reiase/probing/docs/src/user-guide/sql-analytics.md

 ## Best Practices

-1. **Use time-based filtering** - Always include time constraints for better performance
+1. **Use step-based filtering** - Always include step constraints for better performance
 2. **Limit result sets** - Use `LIMIT` clauses for large datasets
-3. **Index-friendly queries** - Leverage timestamp and function_name columns
+3. **Index-friendly queries** - Leverage step and module columns
 4. **Aggregate appropriately** - Use `GROUP BY` for summary statistics
 5. **Test queries incrementally** - Start simple and add complexity gradually